MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 new-item -Type File c:\ProgramData\docker\config\daemon.json
 ```

-Next, copy this JSON into the file to allow the Docker daemon to accept all unsecure requests.
-This is not advised, but can be used for isolated testing.
+Next, copy this JSON into the file.
+This configures the Docker daemon to accept incoming connections over TCP port 2375.
+This is an insecure connection and is not advised, but can be used for isolated testing.

 ```none
 {